Celebrate Children’s Day

 the impact of COVID-19

-SNAICC understands that the impact of COVID-19 means many people will be unable to celebrate the day in person.
-We encourage you to embrace the day and find innovative ways to mark this special day.
-It could be at your early years service or with your family at home.
+The impact of COVID-19 meant many people were unable to celebrate the day in person.
+But early years services, families and cmmunities embraced the day and find innovative ways to mark this special day.

 Ideas and resources